Commercial site in Little India back on market, at 22% lower asking price

 Property advisory firm Showsuite Consultancy placed the guide price for the 25,865 sq ft Little India commercial site, which includes a two-storey conservation bungalow once owned by businessman Tan Teng Niah, at $55 million.

-But even at this price, Showsuite said, the assets offer an attractive entry yield of 3.4 per year, especially given current low interest rates.
+But even at this price, Showsuite said, the assets offer an attractive entry yield of 3.4 per cent, especially given current low interest rates.

 It includes a single-storey retail building at 672 Chander Road accommodating 14 shops, with an open courtyard and sheltered dining areas.
 Facing Kerbau Road is a pair of adjoining two-storey conservation shophouses and the iconic two-storey heritage bungalow once owned by Mr Tan at 37 Kerbau Road.
 Fronting Buffalo Road is a pair of single-storey shops.

-The area is predominantly zoned Commercial in the 2019 Master Plan, with a section of the courtyard to be retained as Open Space.
+The area is predominantly zoned as commercial in the 2019 Master Plan, with a section of the courtyard to be retained as open space.

 The portfolio has a leasehold tenure of 69 years.